-The Toshiba C350 Fire TV 2021 is a basic entry-level TV that replaces the Toshiba Fire TV 2020.
-It uses the Amazon Fire TV smart platform, which is user-friendly, and has a great selection of apps available to download.
+The Toshiba C350 Fire TV 2021 is a basic entry-level TV that replaces the Toshiba Fire TV 2020, and it's Toshiba's only TV available in the United States.
+It competes with other entry-level TVs like the Hisense A6G, Vizio V5 Series 2021, and Insignia F30 Series 2022.
+Amazon has also released their own branded TVs, and this TV is very similar to the Amazon Fire TV 4-Series.
+It uses the Amazon Fire TV smart platform, which is user-friendly and has a great selection of apps available to download.
 It supports Apple AirPlay if you want to cast content from your phone, but not Google Chromecast.
-It's available in a wide range of sizes from 43 to 75 inches; we tested the 55 inch model with an IPS-like panel, and the 50 inch model should have a VA panel, but we don't know for sure which panels the other sizes have.
-Our unit has wide viewing angles, but a low contrast, so blacks look gray, and there's no local dimming to improve the contrast.
-It's not feature-rich either, as it lacks motion interpolation, judder-removal, and variable refresh rate features.
+It's available in a wide range of sizes from 43 to 75 inches, so you can get the perfect size for your needs.

-The Toshiba C350 is decent for watching TV shows in well-lit rooms.
+The Toshiba C350 Series is decent for watching TV shows in a moderately-lit room.
 The built-in Fire TV platform has a ton of apps available to download, so you can easily stream your favorite content.
-However, it doesn't upscale lower-resolution content well.
-It has decent reflection handling, but it's not ideal for well-lit rooms because it doesn't get very bright.
-The 55 inch model we tested has wide viewing angles, but some of the other sizes can have a different panel type with worse viewing angles.
+It has decent reflection handling, but it's not ideal for well-lit rooms because it doesn't get very bright and glare is distracting.
+On the other hand, it has a wide viewing angle, which is great if you have a wide seating area, as the image remains consistent from the sides.

 The Toshiba C350 TV is poor for watching HDR movies.
 It can't display the wide color gamut needed for HDR content, and it doesn't get bright enough to make highlights pop.
-Our unit has a low contrast ratio, and even though some other sizes may have VA panels with a higher contrast, this TV doesn't have a local dimming feature to provide a satisfying HDR experience.
+It has a low contrast ratio, so dark scenes aren't displayed properly and blacks appear raised.
+It also lacks a local dimming feature to improve the appearance of dark scenes.

 The Toshiba C350 is okay for HDR gaming.
-You'll get a responsive gaming experience thanks to the low input lag, and motion handling is decent too.
+It delivers a responsive gaming experience thanks to the low input lag, and motion handling is decent too.
 However, HDR content doesn't look good because it has low HDR peak brightness and can't display a wide color gamut.
 Our unit also has a low contrast ratio and there's no local dimming feature to improve it.

 Our unit of the C350 was manufactured in March 2021; you can see the label here.

 The Toshiba C350 is a basic entry-level TV that's disappointing even for a low-cost option.
-It doesn't improve at all from the Toshiba Fire TV 2020 and gets worse in a few areas like brightness and upscaling.
-Even if you're looking for a cheap TV, there are better options available with a few more features, like the Hisense A6G.
+It's nearly identical to the Insignia F30 Series 2022, and it doesn't improve at all from the Toshiba Fire TV 2020 and gets worse in a few areas like brightness and upscaling.
+Even if you're looking for a cheap TV, better options are available with a few more features or better performance, like the newer Toshiba C350 Series 2023 or the Hisense A6G.

-Also see our recommendations for the best budget TVs, best smart TVs, and best small TVs.
+See our recommendations for the best budget TVs, the best smart TVs, and the best small TVs.

 The Insignia F50 QLED is much better than the Toshiba C350 Fire TV 2021.
 The Insignia has much better contrast, higher peak brightness, and better uniformity, meaning it's a much better choice for a dark room.
 On the other hand, the Toshiba has a much wider viewing angle, so it's a better choice for a wide seating arrangement.